Approved Date: 26/09/18

 - Safer Recruitment

 We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult including eg. volunteers and staff employed by contractors.
 Checks will be undertaken corresponding to Safer Recruitment procedures on all adults working in the school to establish their suitability to work with children.
+All safer recruitment procedures can be found on the safer recruitment policy.

 Safer recruitment practice includes scrutinising applicants, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes interviews and checking the Teachers who have failed induction or probation list, Genera Teaching Council for England (GTCE) sanctions list, Teachers and others prohibited from the profession list, Teachers sanctioned in other EEA member states list, Section 128 barring directions list and right to work in England checks.
+It also includes interviews and checking the Teachers who have failed induction or probation list, General Teaching Council for England (GTCE) sanctions list, Teachers and others prohibited from the profession list, Teachers sanctioned in other EEA member states list, Section 128 barring directions list and right to work in England checks.
 In line with statutory changes, underpinned by regulations, the following will apply:

 - An enhanced DBS check is obtained for all new appointments where an individual will ‘intensively and frequently’ have contact with our pupils.